-Theatre of the Oppressed NYC (TONYC) partners with social service organizations and city agencies, forming theatre troupes with community members who face pressing social, economic, health, and human rights issues.
-These troupes devise plays based on their real-life struggles, and perform them before diverse audiences.
-After each performance, actors and audiences engage in theatrical brainstorming – called Forum Theatre – with the aim of catalyzing creative change on the individual, community and political levels.
+Theatre of the Oppressed NYC partners with community members at local organizations to form theatre troupes.
+These troupes devise and perform plays based on their challenges confronting economic inequality, racism, and other social, health and human rights injustices.
+After each performance, actors and audiences engage in theatrical brainstorming – called Forum Theatre – with the aim of catalyzing creative change on the individual, community, and political levels.

 What is Theatre of the Oppressed?

+Theatre of the Oppressed is a format of theatre activities and performances that engages communities in social change.
 Theatre of the Oppressed NYC (TONYC) bases its work on a methodology created in the 1970s by the legendary Brazilian theatre director and activist Augusto Boal, who was himself inspired by Paulo Freire's Pedagogy of the Oppressed.
 As a form of activism and artistic practice, Boal’s Theatre of the Oppressed is now used in over 70 countries around the world.